Background pattern

 Severe intoxication:

-Severe hypoxia and cyanosis, primary cardiac insufficiency, hypotension, cardiac arrhythmias (bradycardia, atrial fibrillation, asystole).
+Severe hypoxia and cyanosis, primary cardiac failure, hypotension, cardiac arrhythmias (bradycardia, atrial fibrillation, asystole).

-In such cases, you will first receive necessary treatment to normalize and stabilize heart, circulation, and respiratory functions, and then to control severe nervous symptoms and convulsions.
-This includes administering oxygen and additional medication, primarily to normalize heart function and circulation.
+In such cases, you will receive the necessary treatment first to normalize and stabilize your heart, circulation, and respiratory functions, and then to control convulsions and other severe nervous symptoms.
+This includes administering oxygen and additional medication, mainly to normalize heart function and circulation.

-In case of overdose or accidental ingestion, consult your doctor, nurse, or pharmacist immediately or call the Toxicological Information Service, phone: 91 652 04 20, indicating the medication and amount ingested.
+In case of overdose or accidental ingestion, consult your doctor, nurse, or pharmacist immediately or call the Toxicology Information Service, phone: 91 652 04 20, indicating the medication and the amount ingested.

 Frequent(may affect up to 1 in 10 people):

-• Burning, prickling, and tingling sensations in the skin (paresthesia) and dizziness.
+• Burning sensation, pinpricks, and tingling in the skin (paresthesia) and dizziness.

 • Hypotension.